danig89/School_District_Analysis/README.md

 - The overall passing percentage for the district was not affected, remaining at 65% after removing 9th grader scores at Thomas High School.

 ### How is the school summary affected?
-Thomas High School After Removing 9th Grade Scores
+Thomas High School After Removing Ninth Grade Scores
 <br>
 <br>
 ![Column Headers](Resources/column_headers.png)